cnuernber/dtype-next/docs/datatype-to-dtype-next.md

 loading a few, larger classes.

-Knowing this, we can slowing move out in the datatype world being extremely careful at each step to generate fewer classes except where it is required for correctness.
+Knowing this, we can slowly move out in the datatype world being extremely careful at each step to only generate classes where it is essential for either performance or correctness.
 Here are a set of further optimizations found so far: